Elizabeth Price (artist): UNDERFOOT (2023)

 Affective attachment to the idiosyncrasies of public space, particularly public libraries, is an abiding interest for Price.
 In conversation with Dominic Paterson, the Hunterian’s curator of contemporary art, she described her own emotional entanglement with the library in general, which dates to her childhood, as something deeply invested in their status as civic buildings, as something exemplary of the generosity of the state: a place to read books and listen to records, for free.
 Libraries are, of course, also places where people work.
 The library in UNDERFOOT, seen as it is from carpet level, can be understood as a record of intersecting kinds of labour, incorporating images of factory workers using Axminster carpet looms, as well as digital considerations of, in Price’s words, ‘the shared technical histories of woven textile and computing’.

-Price understands that an image is never simply an image, and so she again takes us deeper.
-Plunging down, through radiant digital (i.e. computer- generated) renderings of the ostensibly flat textile designs — "through the flora and foliage, the petals and the leaves ... the rhizomes, and rhizoids, and rhizines" — we hone [sic] in on the next dynamic layer of UNDERFOOT’s complex: the loom, its multi-color scan lines, and, crucially, the workers (almost always women) who operate it.
-And it’s here that the video cartwheels and ends, in a charged, poetic gesture that tilts our gaze up toward the looping chain of spools passing above the worker, forming a new "abundant and empty" garden in the ceiling — the implications of which are left in ominous suspension.
+Price's work looks at different stage of image production, including digital rendering of textile designs and how they are made.
+The video moves from close view of the materials to the industrial setting, including the loom, scanning processes and the workers (almost always women) who operate them.
+In the final part of the video, the focus shifts toward the machinery above the workers, forming the composition that contrasts repetition and absence.

 In Price’s practice there is a sense of threat that does not seem to relate to the future of technology, but rather to the past.
 Through her research into archival erasures and omissions, and the methodologies in which things – tangible and not – are recorded, she acts as a sort of anachronistic interlocutor.
-In her rigorously crafted film-making, she appears to speak from the perspective of that which we have discarded, missed, misused or moved on from.
+In her film-making, she appears to speak from the perspective of that which we have discarded, missed, misused or moved on from.
 It is an unsettling, radical realm, where absences are given substance, learn how to communicate and threaten to spill out from the screen.

 UNDERFOOT has been exhibited at the Hunterian Gallery, Glasgow in 2022 - at the Schirn Kunsthalle, Frankfurt, Germany in 2023.